mbtaylor/jarrow/README.md

    * **TIMESTAMP, DATE, TIME:** These values can be read, but the type-specific metadata/unit information is not currently available.

+The reading is implemented using memory mapping (MappedByteBuffers).

 The `LARGE_UTF8` and `LARGE_BINARY` types defined in the [Arrow](https://github.com/apache/arrow/blob/master/cpp/src/arrow/ipc/feather.fbs)
 but _not_ in the